 I wouldn’t be able to sleep if my company helped US employees instead of the top dudes raking in stock compensation.
 Who needs sustainability?
 Just gotta chase the next best quarterly results and lie to the workers.

-Stack0verf10w | 12 hours ago
+Stack0verf10w | a month ago

 No raise, bonus, or equity in 4 years here.
 Company doesn't 401k match either and I think in 4 years I've only ever heard back from 4-5 companies when sending out resumes.
 I was getting ready to buy a house around covid when prices and rates exploded and its like my life has been on pause for the last 5-6 years with the goalposts just continual getting further and further away.
 Meanwhile idiots wonder why birth rates are down and everyone they know is on antidepressants.
 Add the idiocy/grift of the government over the last decade and its hard to have hope anymore, even with being in a decent position compared to a lot of people; at least I think.